TENNLab-UTK/framework-open/markdown/risp.md

 ```
 UNIX> bin/processor_tool_risp -                     # Our prompt will be a single dash.
-- ML tmp.txt                                        # Create the processor and load our network.
+- ML tmp_network.txt                                        # Create the processor and load our network.
 - AS 0 0 1                                          # Send an input spike at time zero to the Main neuron
 - RUN 10                                            # Run for ten timesteps.
 - GSR